spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-merchant-portal-core-feature-walkthrough/gui-modules-concept.md

 GUI modules have the main purpose of providing logic for the functioning of the Merchant Portal pages and components for merchant management.
 The Core GUI modules can be identified by the suffix `MerchantPortalGui` (`DashboardMerchantPortalGui`, `ProductOfferMerchantPortalGui`).

 Typical GUI modules include:
-- - Controllers for displaying Merchant Portal pages and corresponding logic (forms, data mappers);
+- - Controllers for displaying Merchant Portal pages and corresponding logic (forms, data mappers).
 - GUI tables and corresponding logic for configuration, and data provisioning.
-- Twig templates;
+- Twig templates.
-- Frontend components;
+- Frontend components.
-- Plugins for extending existing GUI tables, forms etc.;
+- Plugins for extending existing GUI tables, and forms.
 - Other GUI related logic.

 GUI modules should not contain any business logic, which should be handled by modules responsible for it.
-For example, `ProductOfferMerchantPortalGui` module uses ``ProductOffer` module to save the product offer data).
+For example, `ProductOfferMerchantPortalGui` module uses `ProductOffer` module to save the product offer data).

 ![GUI module relations](https://confluence-connect.gliffy.net/embed/image/58cb446e-2bd7-4e34-a9fd-6eb401917d31.png?utm_medium=live&utm_source=custom)